Transcript #145: The Python 3 “Y2K” problem

 00:54 Matt, you do a lot of teaching.

-00:55 What is your experience with folks, you know, what are their first programming experiences running into like a traceback crash?
+00:56 What is your experience with folks, you know, one of their first programming experiences running into like a traceback crash?

 01:02 Like, is it really clear for them?

-01:03 Most of my training is with experienced technologists who understand what a traceback is.
+01:03 Most of my training is with experienced technologists to understand what a traceback is.

-01:10 So, I do do some with kids in elementary school, that sort of thing, but my issue is I like the idea here, but in my courses I teach explicitly have them hit errors and teach them how to read the trace back and recover them.
+01:19 But in my courses, I teach explicitly have them hit errors and teach them how to read the traceback and recover them.

 01:28 How to recover, yeah.